hyunsukimsokcho/markdown-cv/index.md

 ## Currently

 One last semester to go as an undergraduate.
-Conducting individual research in [KAIST CP lab](https://cp.kaist.ac.kr) developing KECC, KAIST Educational C Compiler.
+Conducting individual research in [KAIST CP lab](https://cp.kaist.ac.kr) developing **KECC, KAIST Educational C Compiler** for *CS420: Compiler Design in Spring 2020*.

 ### Specialized in